Security / Admins / Releases

 If you are using Salesforce Shield or Event Monitoring, this update applies to you.
 If not, this update is expected to have no impact.

 A Transaction Security Policy (TSP) will be introduced when a user exports a report if you do not have one set up already.
-This means Users will be prompted for their MFA method before they can export data from reports going forward.
+This means Users will be prompted for their MFA method before they can export more than 10,000 records from reports going forward.
+Report Exports will also require step-up authentication.

 READ MORE: How to Use Salesforce Event Monitoring to Detect Suspicious Activity